Khagi: Origin

 The word Khagi is said to be derived from the Sanskrit Khadgika, which means "swordsman."
 According to the community's tradition, they belong to the Kshatriya Rajput community.
 They were originally from the Sisodias of Mewar and the Chauhan of Ajmer, who emigrated under their leaders, Kanka and Mahesa.
 These leaders left their homeland as a result of a famine and settled in the town of Sahaswan in Badaun District.
 Most Khagis use the surname Rana (राणा), a hereditary honorific used by the Sisodia Rajputs of Mewar.
+The Khagi community resided in most areas of the Katehar region, with settlements spread across its plains and forested zones.

 The Khagis became local rulers but eventually fell out with a Sultan of Delhi, who sent a force to suppress them.
 They suffered defeat, their estates were confiscated, and they were forced to become cultivators.
 The community also practiced widow remarriage—a custom not followed by other Rajput communities—which led them to evolve into a distinct community.
+The Katehar region witnessed frequent conflicts between Rajput chiefs and the Mughal authorities, as local Rajput clans repeatedly resisted Mughal control due to the region’s dense forests, difficult terrain, and strong tradition of autonomy.

+Origin of word "Khagi" and Katheriya Rajputs (कठेरिया राजपूत).

+The Katehar region derived its name from the Katheriya Rajputs, who were the original Rajput inhabitants of this area.
+Community accounts further indicate that for several centuries these Rajputs residing in Kather region (On the south-western boundary of Kather lay the Ganga River; to the north was the hilly region of Kumaon; and to the east was the Avadh region.
+This territory included almost the entire area of present-day Rohilkhand) were involved in sustained resistance against the Delhi Sultanate.
+As a result, they were subject to surveillance and military pursuit by Sultanate forces.
+In response to these pressures, it is believed that the community adopted the name “Khagi” as a protective social strategy, enabling members to obscure their lineage and avoid targeted identification.

+Over the centuries of resisting the Mughals, these Rajputs gradually lost much of their power and often engaged in guerrilla-style warfare, it was crucial for them to hide their true identity.
+Mughals frequently massacred entire villages of these Rajputs, making secrecy a matter of survival.
+Yet, the community still needed a way to recognize one another, so they adopted the name “Khagi” instead of identifying openly as Rajputs.

+Over time, this designation became widely associated with Rajput groups residing in regions of Uttar Pradesh surrounding Delhi, while the memory of their Katheriya origin was preserved primarily through oral transmission and internal community records.